abramenal/cypress-file-upload/README.md

 - {String} `subjectType` – target (aka subject) element kind: `'drag-n-drop'` component or plain HTML `'input'` element.
 Defaults to `'input'`
 - {String} `subjectNature` – target element nature: `'dom'` represents regular DOM elements, `'shadow'` stands for using elements within Shadow DOM.
 Defaults to `'dom'`
 - {Boolean} `force` – (optional) same as for [`cy.trigger`][cy.trigger] it enforces events triggering on HTML subject element.
 Usually this is necessary when you use hidden HTML controls for your file upload.
 Defaults to `false`

+## Recipes

+You can find a set of most common setups for front-end applications that uses Cypress.
+See [recipes](./recipes).
+Note: this is still WIP.
+Any contributions are welcome!

 ## Caveats